Laredo Water Quality at a Glance

 Frequently Asked Questions

-Laredo’s tap water currently meets federal and state drinking water standards, but the city faces significant safety concerns.
-The October 2024 E. coli crisis that led to an 11-day boil water notice exposed critical infrastructure vulnerabilities with over 40% of pipes exceeding their service life and over 200 illegal connections discovered.
+Laredo’s tap water currently meets federal and state drinking water standards, but carries significant safety concerns that make point-of-use filtration strongly advisable.
+The October 2024 E. coli crisis — which led to an 11-day city-wide boil water notice affecting over 260,000 residents — exposed the scale of deferred infrastructure maintenance, with 273 main breaks recorded in the five years prior.

 What caused the October 2024 boil water notice?

-In October 2024, Laredo issued a city-wide boil water notice lasting 11 days after E. coli bacteria was detected in the water system.
-The investigation revealed multiple critical factors:
+In October 2024, Laredo issued a city-wide boil water notice lasting 11 days after E. coli was detected in the distribution system.
+The investigation revealed several compounding factors:

-2. Illegal connections: Over 200 illegal or faulty connections discovered throughout the system, worsening bacterial contamination
+2. Illegal connections: Over 200 illegal or faulty connections were identified during the investigation, worsening bacterial contamination pathways throughout the system.

 Why does Laredo use chloramine instead of just chlorine?

-Laredo typically uses chloramine (a combination of chlorine and ammonia) as its primary disinfectant for several reasons:
+Laredo uses chloramine (chlorine combined with ammonia) as its standard disinfectant for several reasons:

-• Crisis response flexibility: During the October 2024 E. coli crisis, the city temporarily switched to free chlorine for more aggressive disinfection, then returned to chloramines in December 2024
+• Crisis flexibility: During the October 2024 E. coli crisis, the city temporarily switched to free chlorine for aggressive disinfection, then returned to chloramines via a structured seven-day conversion process in December 2024.

 Are there water restrictions in Laredo?